 VI.
 LATE WORK, EXTENSIONS, & MAKING UP FOR MISSED WORK

 - If you miss a class or an assignment, the first thing you should do is talk to your instructor or the coordinator.
 We are here to help.
-Extensions or make-up versions may, in certain circumstances, be possible.
+Extensions or make-up versions might, in certain—but not all—circumstances, be possible.

 - Late work WILL BE penalized.
 Work will not be accepted once it is a week late.
 Exceptions: if you have been granted an extension (on which see further below).